How Dangerous are Underride Truck Accidents?

 A skilled attorney can investigate all aspects of an underride crash and determine who should be held accountable for any injuries and damages suffered by victims.
 They will work to build a strong case on behalf of their client and fight for maximum compensation for medical expenses, lost wages, pain and suffering, property damage, and more.
 It is important for victims to remember that they do not have to go through this difficult process alone – seeking out experienced legal counsel can help ensure their rights are protected and justice is served.

-What Laws Can Protect Victims?
+What Trucking Laws Can Protect Victims?

 The laws governing underride truck accidents in the United States are complex and vary by state.
 While some states may have similar regulations in place, the specifics of each law can differ greatly.
 Generally speaking, underride crashes must be reported to the Federal Motor Carrier Safety Administration and an investigation will be conducted to determine liability.
 It is important to note that even if a truck driver is found not liable for an accident, they may still face criminal charges depending on the severity of the crash.